FACTS, PROBLEMS AND SOLUTIONS

 SOFT TEXTURED LEATHER LIKE SUEDE AND NUBUCK

 Storing Leather requires special consideration to keep it in good condition and properly protected.
 Store leather in a ventilated, cool, dry area that is neither too hot nor cold and never damp.
 Avoid direct sunlight, which will dry and fade leather.
 Always use padded hangers to help reserve the shape and do not enclose it in plastic.
-Use a breathable cloth-like cotton cover instead.
+Use a breathable, cloth-like cotton cover, such as a pillow case.
 Hides should be rolled in canvas or an old blanket, and furniture should have a blanket covering when in storage.

 DEALING WITH STAINS ON LEATHER